delucco/solo/_PRESS-RELEASE.md

 ## Heading ##
   > Name the product in a way the reader (i.e. your target customers) will understand.
+  # Rock Paper Scissors

 ## Sub-Heading ##
   > Describe who the market for the product is and what benefit they get.
 One sentence only underneath the title.
+  # Decide who does an unpleasant task with a click of the button

 ## Summary ##
   > Give a summary of the product and the benefit.
 Assume the reader will not read anything else so make this paragraph good.
+  # Pick from three battle options that can each defeat one other option, and can be defeated by one other option.
+Your option will be compared to your opponents to see who the winner is!

 ## Problem ##
   > Describe the problem your product solves.
+  # Often times there exists a task that can be performed equally well by two individuals or groups, however this task may be time consuming, unpleasant or just a low priority.
+Regardless, it is a task that needs to be done and a fair solution as to who performs it must be agreed upon.

 ## Solution ##
   > Describe how your product elegantly solves the problem.
+  # This app allows the two parties to come to this agreement regardless of where they are located, as long as both parties have internet.
+They each simply select one of three options by clicking a button, and this option will be compared to their opponents option.
+Whichever option has the advantage over the other is the winner.

 ## Quote from You ##
   > A quote from a spokesperson in your company.
+  # "I was sick of always having to dishes in our house, so I built this app to fairly and easily decide if my wife should do the dishes occassionally.
+My hands have never felt better, and Rock Paper Scissors can make your life better too!"

 ## How to Get Started ##
   > Describe how easy it is to get started.
+  # Enter your name.
+Choose your opponent.
+Choose your weapon.
+See who wins.

 ## Customer Quote ##
   > Provide a quote from a hypothetical customer that describes how they experienced the benefit.
+  # My former roommate and I moved out of our place about a month ago.
+We were both recently notified that the pullout couch in the basement had to be removed (even though it wasn't ours) or we would not get our security deposit back.
+So one of us had to pick it up.
+Thanks to Rock Paper Scissors, I dodged a major bullet!
+My old roommate had to drive over and take care of that heavy piece of junk.

 ## Closing and Call to Action ##
   > Wrap it up and give pointers where the reader should go next.
+  # Have a problem you need to settle up with someone?
+Head here and setlle it in a heartbeat!